 Work Schedules and Responsibilities for School Closures

-Only the Superintendent has authority to close schools.
+The Superintendent or Board of Trustees has authority to close schools.
 The Superintendent will be on duty throughout any existing or potential emergency situation, day or night.
 All orders of doubtful origin should be confirmed with the Superintendent.